subvisual/subvisual.com/src/posts/2016-03-15-ruby-bits-br-each-with-object/index.md

 ---
+highlight: false
-path: /74-ruby-bits-br-each-with-object/
+path: 74-ruby-bits-br-each-with-object
 title: "Ruby Bits:  Each with object"
+categories:
+  - engineering
 author: luis-zamith
 date: 2016-03-15
 cover: cover.jpg
-tags:
-  - development
 intro: >
   The Enumerable module is the core of everything in Ruby.
 It is often said that if you know this module, then you know Ruby and that's not far from the truth, in my opinion.
+tags:
+  - development
 ---

 The`Enumerable` module is the core of everything in Ruby.
 It is often said that